RusskiBoyVlad/test-repository/2021-06-17-ExamPredict.md

 Things to do:
     1. Check for outliers
+        1.0 View outliers on graphs
+        1.1 Removing outliers hasn't resulted in a better accuracy score (perhaps a better evaluation system will result in one)
-    2. Run a variety of algorithms in order to compare their performances
+    2. Run a variety of algorithms in order to compare their performances (RandomForestClassifier performs the best with a R2 value of 0.931)
-    3. run a nn
+    3. run a nn (0.941 R2 values)
     4. XGBooost